 –

-Although joy comes before peace, it doesn’t make it more important, for all
+Although joy comes before peace, it doesn’t make it more important,

-the nine fruits of the Spirit are equally important.
+suggesting that all nine fruits of the Spirit are equally important.
 The list of prerequisites

 signifies how we experience God as we seek Him: first we discover His love,